 Venue: St Olav's Court, 25 Lower Road, Canada Water, London, SE16 2XB

-The FRCEM Primary Examination [Fellow Royal College of Emergency Medicine] tests candidates knowledge of the key basic sciences that underpin the practice of Emergency Medicine.
+The FRCEM [Fellow Royal College of Emergency Medicine] Primary Examination tests candidates knowledge of the key basic sciences that underpin the practice of Emergency Medicine.
 The exam consists of 180 single best answer questions (SBAQs) where the candidate must pick the one correct answer from the five possible answers to each question (often called 'best of five' questions).
-Passing the FRCEM Primary requires a broad and detailed knowledge of the basic medical sciences as presented in the Royal College of Emergency Medicine (RCEM) Basic Sciences Curriculum, along with a sound understanding of how these relates to emergency medicine.
+Passing this exam requires a broad and detailed knowledge of the basic medical sciences as presented in the Royal College of Emergency Medicine (RCEM) Basic Sciences Curriculum, along with a sound understanding of how these relates to emergency medicine.

 The course leads, Dr Mathew Hall and Dr Ian Stell are both Emergency Physicians with a strong interest in basic sciences (PhD/MD holders) and have been teaching the RCEM Basic Sciences curriculum for over 12 years.
 Other faculty include Professor Harold Ellis (author of 'Clinical Anatomy'), Dr Robert Whitaker (author of 'Instant Anatomy') and Dr Chet Trivedy (Author of 'Mastering Emergency Medicine').

 To help candidates prepare for the New FRCEM Primary Examination in their own homes and at their own pace we offer a series of pre-recorded basic sciences webinars which can be viewed online.
 The 32 webinars available have been recorded by our experienced faculty and closely follow the Royal College of Emergency Medicine Basic Sciences Curriculum to cover in detail the domains of knowledge required for the exam.

 Advantages of our FRCEM primary webinar package include: